MarjoleinSpijkerman/Intro_to_VT_Speaking_Clock/README.md

 2. Use either the terminal in Linux or the Anaconda prompt in Windows
 3. Go to the "Intro_to_VT_Speaking_Clock" folder
 4. start the code by running:
-- in linux: "python3 speaking_clock.py"
+- in Linux: "python3 speaking_clock.py"
-- in anaconda: "python speaking_clock.py"
+- in Anaconda: "python speaking_clock.py"
 5. The code now creates a new window called speaking clock

 There are multiple things you can do with the speaking clock:
 - The clock displays the current time and the current timezone in the top of the screen
 - You can change the timezone by picking a timezone from the list, followed by clicking the change timezone button
-- If you click on the "What is the time?" button, it will tell you the current time in English
+- You can click on the "What is the time?" button, to make the clock tell you the current time in English
-- If you click on the "Hoe laat is het?" button, it will tell you the current time in Dutch
+- You can click on the "Hoe laat is het?" button, to make the clock tell you the current time in Dutch
-- If you want to hear the system say a specific time, you can insert the hours in the first text bar and the minutes in the second text bar.
-You can use the menu to indicate whether you want to hear the time in English or in Dutch.
-When you click on the "Tell me the given time" button, it will then say your inserted time in the language you chose.
-If you insert an invalid input, it will give you an error message.
-The input for hours should be an integer between 0 and 23, the input for minutes should be an integer between 0 and 59
+- You can make the clock say a specific time in a specific language by:
+* First, inserting the hours in the first text bar and the minutes in the second text bar.
+* Then, you can use the menu to indicate whether you want to hear the time in English or in Dutch.
+* Lastly, when you click on the "Tell me the given time" button, it will then say your inserted time in the language you chose.
+* If you insert an invalid input, it will give you an error message.
+--> The input for hours should be an integer between 0 and 23, the input for minutes should be an integer between 0 and 59

 ### Description of workflow and design choices